 Another role of the JCCU is to arrange social functions (such as the annual drinks party) and overseas industrial tours (usually annually).
-Recent successes were the industrial tours to: Ontario in Canada Easter 2015, Sweden in Easter 2016, Beijing in Easter 2017 and the south of France in Easter 2018.
-The Worshipful Company of Armourers and Brasiers, The Worshipful Company of Ironmongers, The IOM3 and industrial sponsors supported these trips.
+Recent successes were the industrial tours to: Sweden in Easter 2016, Beijing in Easter 2017, the south of France in Easter 2018 and Singapore in Easter 2019.
+The Worshipful Company of Armourers' and Brasiers', The Worshipful Company of Ironmongers, The IOM3 and industrial sponsors supported these trips.

 The three JCCU members from your year are normally elected on Friday, 0th Week of Michaelmas term - please consider standing for membership of this important committee of the Department.
 If you have any queries about the JCCU or the course in general, please do not hesitate to contact any member of the JCCU, or the Chair of the Academic Committee.
-Details of the current members are available on the Materials Teaching Committees area of Weblearn at https://weblearn.ox.ac.uk/portal/site/:mpls:materials:tcomms.
+Details of the current members are available on the Materials Teaching Committees area of Weblearn at https://weblearn.ox.ac.uk/portal/site/:mpls:materials:tcomms and via Canvas.